frankdean/trip-server-2/README.md

 This section describes how to manually download and installed required dependencies, should they not be available as a package.

+#### GDAL

+GDAL is only required for extracting elevation data from elevation tile datasets.
+If you don't need this feature, disable GDAL.

+	$ ./configure --disable-gdal

 #### libpqxx